 Disputes among real estate developers are not uncommon.
 That led to my representing some major national development companies in extensive litigation over ownership of property and the failure of joint venture projects.

-There was a time when mold was the subject of a lot of fears and claims.
-The molds themselves are commonplace in our environment.
-But there was a concern that any concentration of molds in an enclosed environment could cause significant health issues.
-I successfully defended substantial wrongful death and personal injury claims arising from exposure of ministers to mold in a church.
+There was a time when mold was the subject of a lot of fears and lawsuits.
+The molds themselves are commonplace in our environment, but there was a concern that any concentration of molds in an enclosed environment could cause significant health issues.
+In time, the evolving science undercut the more extreme claims.
+I successfully defended substantial wrongful death and personal injury claims arising from the exposure of ministers to mold in their church.

-In 2016, I concluded an arbitration that resulted in an award of over $28,000,000 to my construction company client against the owner of the Bishop Gorman High School facility.
+I conducted an arbitration that resulted in an award, and then a judgment, of over $28,000,000 to my construction company client against a subsidiary of the Diocese of Las Vegas, the owner of the Bishop Gorman High School facility which my client built.
 After some protracted bankruptcy proceedings, my client was able to get paid.

 For many years, I was Chairman of the Southern Nevada Panel of the State Bar Disciplinary Committee.
 I am now a member of the State Bar Ethics Committee and occasionally write and lecture on trial techniques, legal ethics, and the avoidance of malpractice claims.
 Once in a while, I act as an expert witness on ethical and malpractice issues.